Suhas7/361C-TermProject/readme.md

 # EE361C Term Project: CPU Parallel Sorting Implementations
 ## Suhas Raja, Matthew Jones, Matthew Golla, Alan Penichet

-# Instructions
+## Instructions

 1. call "make" in the command line
 2. to run: ./termProject <filename.txt>  {type of sort}
+3. output files will be in "outputs"

+### Example

+./termProject inputs/test_50000.txt radix

+The output file will be called "out_radix_50000.txt"

+### Reminders
-The type of sort should be in this set: {brick, radix, merge, quick, bitonic}
+- The type of sort should be in this set: {brick, radix, merge, quick, bitonic}
-The number of threads is defined in common.h
+- The number of threads is defined in common.h

-Note: in the input file follow the format: 1, 2, 3, 5, ... , n
+- In the input file follow the format: 1, 2, 3, 5, ... , n
+- For the input file, make sure to include the path to the file if it is in a folder

-# Graphs
+## Graphs

 ![Performance on increasingly sized datasets](/graphs/8threadsorting.png)